ENux-Distro/ENux/README.md

   - Introducing the ENux Package Manager, a nice tool that uses "pmm" as for the backend
   - Improved the visuals on the terminal

+### ENux 5.1.1
+  - ENux 5.1.1 is the first ever linux distro that has Bedrock Linux pre-installed
+  - This version was created with our own tools such as the ENux ISO Creator, that uses ENuxbootstrap, and other tools on the backend
+  - ENux 5.1.1 also replaced Calamares, with our own installer, which is both avaible on CLI and TUI
+  - The ISO size is only 1.04 GB, compared to 5 GB on ENux 5.0.1
+  - ENux 5.1.1 now uses Linux kernel 7.0-rc2-enux-enux, ensuring you have the latest hardware and firmware support
+  - We've switched from CentOS to Fedora, ensuring you have the latest and cutting-edge software support
+  - Fixed minor bugs on the ENux Package Manager
+  - Fixed minor bugs on branding

 ---